knazeri/edge-connect/README.md

 ## Citation
-If you use this code for your research, please cite our paper <a href="https://arxiv.org/abs/1901.00212">EdgeConnect: Generative Image Inpainting with Adversarial Edge Learning</a>:
+If you use this code for your research, please cite our papers <a href="https://arxiv.org/abs/1901.00212">EdgeConnect: Generative Image Inpainting with Adversarial Edge Learning</a> or <a href="http://openaccess.thecvf.com/content_ICCVW_2019/html/AIM/Nazeri_EdgeConnect_Structure_Guided_Image_Inpainting_using_Edge_Prediction_ICCVW_2019_paper.html">EdgeConnect: Structure Guided Image Inpainting using Edge Prediction</a>:

 ```
 @inproceedings{nazeri2019edgeconnect,